 - Pesticides and hormones in foods – The pesticides found on produce and the hormones added to the dairy and meat have a HUGE effect on men’s hormonal balance.
 Pesticides mimic estrogens in the body while the added hormones to meat and dairy are actual hormones (like estrogen) you do not want in your system.

 - Soy foods – Soy foods mimic estrogens in the body also.
-As a man these xenohormones can match up with the receptor sites that testosterone is supposed to go.
-And create hormonal havoc.
+As a man, these xenohormones can match up with the receptor sites that testosterone is supposed to go and can create hormonal havoc.